wurthless-elektroniks/smc360/docs/hackedsmcs.md

 Then it's enough to change the `inc` instruction to a `nop` (change `05 xx` to `00 00`).

+There's one problem with this patch, however: any RRoD raised by CPU before GetPowerUpCause arrives will be ignored, and the system will reboot.
+This means that if hwinit encounters an error, then the reset watchdog will reboot infinitely instead of giving up.

 Evolution of the pattern between different SMC revisions:

 - Xenon:      `05 3E E5 3E B4 05 10`